-The blue Project tab on the ribbon provides access to common file operations, customization options, licensing information, and more.
+The blue Project tab on the ribbon provides access to application settings and other configurable properties.

 The Contents pane displays items related to the active view.
-When a map view is active, it displays the map's layers, similar to the table of contents in ArcMap.
+When a map view is active, the Contents pane displays map layers, such as the ArcMap table of contents.

-The items in your project are managed in the Catalog pane.
+The items in your project can be managed in the Catalog pane.
 You can also manage files in the catalog view, a unique view type that is similar to ArcCatalog.

 Add existing work